john-hartert/code-along-prop/README.md

-- Practice using Proptypes with react.
+- Practices using Proptypes with react.

 - Brings in Redux.

+- Practices using spread operators.